| | | | | | | | | |

 • Salt and pepper is a basic seasoning that you shouldn’t skip!
 Salt also helps to draw out the moisture.

-• Soy sauce is a finishing touch that imbues an intensely rich and salty flavor to the vegetable potstickers.
+• Soy sauce is a finishing touch that imbues an intensely rich and salty flavour to the vegetable potstickers.

 • Cornstarch (cornflour in the U.K.) ensures the filling remains dry, so there’s no soggy gyoza!